AB-251

 Summary

-The measure defines spoliation as occurring when facilities destroy records before legally required retention periods expire, violate their written retention policies, or disregard preservation directives.
-Courts must issue written findings when applying the lower evidence standard.
-The provisions apply specifically to licensed residential care facilities for the elderly and skilled nursing facilities, with exemptions for acute care hospitals and facilities with certain Medi-Cal licenses.
+The bill defines spoliation as the intentional alteration, concealment, or destruction of records that materially prejudices a plaintiff's case.
+Courts may find spoliation occurred when facilities destroy records before legally required retention periods expire, violate their written retention policies, or fail to preserve evidence after receiving directives to do so.
+The provisions apply to residential care facilities for the elderly, adult community care facilities, and skilled nursing facilities, but exclude those operated by acute care hospitals.

 Key Dates